epiphenomena/htidp/README.md

 ## Implementation

-This repository includes a Python/FastAPI implementation of HTIDP Version 1.
+This repository includes a Python/FastAPI implementation of HTIDP.
 See [README_IMPLEMENTATION.md](README_IMPLEMENTATION.md) for details on how to run and use the implementation.

+## Future Enhancements

-## Version 2 - Use addl fields for PGP public key: encrypt, sign, verify ID
+### Version 2 - Use addl fields for PGP public key: encrypt, sign, verify ID

-## Version 3 - WEB-RTC: calls and data exchange
+### Version 3 - WEB-RTC: calls and data exchange

-## Version 4 - Messaging
+### Version 4 - Messaging